 What do these lawyers tell the prospective client about their abilities and experience to get them to sign?
 If it was the truth, I couldn’t imagine the client would have hired them.

-The District Attorney’s office has prosecutors who devote their entire caseload and training to sex crimes and crimes against children.
+The District Attorney’s office has prosecutors who devote their entire caseload and training to sex crimes.
 You need that same dedication in the lawyer defending you.

 Lewd molestation and its “evil cousin” the charge of child sexual abuse are the most common cases I see day in and day out.
 The ease with which these allegations are made and how quickly and fervently law enforcement believes the allegations are shameful.